streamnative/examples/nyctaxi/taxidata/README.md

 	--pulsarUrl BROKER_SERVICE_URL
 	```

-6. Submit one or more FLink SQL query jobs through the StreamNative Cloud Manager.
+6. Execute one or more FLink SQL queries through the StreamNative Cloud Manager.

    1. On the left pane of the StreamNative Cloud Manager, click **SQL**.